 Swim Lane Diagram with Data

-This swim lane diagram is a fundamental tool to any transactional process improvement
+This swim lane diagram is a fundamental tool to any transactional process improvement.

-This template allows you to visualize the process, understand the current state, and enables you to visualize a complex transactional process covering multiple roles and departments.
+This swim lane diagram is a fundamental tool to any transactional process improvement.
+It allows you to visualize the process, understand the current state, and enables you to visualize a complex transactional process covering multiple roles and departments.
 The insights that you will gain while building this diagram as a team can be exceptionally meaningful.

 This swim lane diagram will help you to: